 In the strategic consulting business, I see many organizations create strategic plans that are dynamic and are extremely successful.
 In the transition phase, they are able to execute their objectives with ease and normally have a high success rate in accomplishing their strategic planning objectives.
 On the other hand, I have also seen organizations struggle with their strategic plans and in some cases, these plans even sit on the shelf collecting dust.
 This can be for many reasons, but the one major fallacy I see is the lack of setting good clear objectives that are aligned with an organizations mission, vision and values.

 In the strategic planning world, there is process called "SMART Goals" that is used quite regularly by strategic planning facilitators for setting objectives.
-SMART is the acronym that stands for Specific, Realistic, Attainable, Relevant and Timeline.
+SMART is the acronym that stands for Specific, Measurable, Attainable, Relevant and Timeline.